-What Is an Appraisal?
+What Are the Parts of an Appraisal?

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-Note: While the appraised value is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-Here's what it all boils down to, an appraiser from Timeline Appraisal Services, LLC will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+Note: While the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the final sales price.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Timeline Appraisal Services, LLC will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.